covertimpala/RPi_servo-control_pca9685/README.md

 ### EMG
 EMG (Electromyography) is used to measure the muscles response to electrical signals.
-In this project the EMG signals are used to control a robotic arm.
+In this project the EMG signals can be used to control a robotic arm.

+### Inverse Kinematics
+This project uses inverse kinematic equations derived in my Inverse kinematics repo.

 ### Setup: